front-end-foundations/FlexNav/README.md

 You will be introduced to:

 - node package manager
-- css flexbox
+- CSS flexbox
-- css attribute selectors
+- CSS attribute selectors
-- js data structures: arrays and objects
+- JavaScript data structures: arrays and objects
-- js flow control: looping with `for...of` and `if` statements
+- JavaScript flow control: looping with `for...of` and `if` statements
-- js DOM manipulation: `innerHTML` and `classList`
+- JavaScript DOM manipulation with `innerHTML`, `includes` and `classList`
-- js string manupulation: `includes`, `substring` and template strings
+- JavaScript string manipulation with `substring` and template strings
-- js event listeners: `click` and `hashchange`
+- JavaScript event listeners: `click` and `hashchange`
 - working with routing, urls and hashes
 - web site design patterns